What is Heiken Ashi? and How to Use It

 This is useful because it allows you to see multiple pieces of information for each time period, plotted on your chart.

 Source: MetaTrader 4 (MT4) Supreme Edition - Candlesticks - Data Range: 19 Jul, 2016 20:15PM - 20:35PM

 The high is represented by the candlestick's upper wick or shadow.
 The low is represented by the lower wick or shadow.
 The body of a candlestick represents the open and close.
 In the MetaTrader 4 Supreme Edition graph (featured above), we can see exactly how it works.

 Basically, if the close is:

 Each candle provides information about the relationship between the open and close.
 In other words: it shows whether the price finishes the period lower or higher than when it began.
 A rudimentary line of thinking is that a filled candlestick (red in our chart above), is bearish.

 The close being lower than the opening, suggests downward pressure on the price.
-The same line of thinking suggests a hollow candlestick (blue in our chart above), is bullish.
+The same line of thinking suggests that a hollow candlestick (blue in our chart above), is bullish.
 The close being higher than the opening suggests upward pressure on the price.